jsuarezruiz/awesome-xamarin-forms/README.md

 - [App-Service-Helpers ★75](https://github.com/MikeCodesDotNet/App-Service-Helpers): Add data storage and authentication to your app in a few lines of code.

+## Community Toolkit

+- [XamarinCommunityToolkit ★375](https://github.com/xamarin/XamarinCommunityToolkit): The Xamarin Community Toolkit is a collection of common elements for mobile development with Xamarin.Forms that people tend to replicate across multiple apps.
+It simplifies and demonstrates common developer tasks when building apps with Xamarin.Forms.

 ## Converters

 - [Plugin.XamarinForms.Converters ★15](https://github.com/saimel/Plugin.XamarinForms.Converters): Cross platform library containing a bunch of XAML converters for Xamarin Forms.